 We loved our stay at Ulpotha yoga retreat, in the heart of the Sri Lankan jungle.
 If you want a retreat by the beach, head to the south coast near Galle.
 We stayed at Back of Beyond, an eco retreat in Kahandamodara, and we’d love to return there for a retreat.
 For the best budget yoga retreats nearby, check Rishikesh, India.

 If you are looking for a budget friendly yoga retreat, without sacrificing sun, sea, or Instagram photo shoots on the beach, Portugal might be just the place.
 With a coastline that is practically all sand, from charming Porto to the touristy Algarve, Portugal offers plenty of space for kicking back and enjoying the sun.
-It’s also ideal if you’re looking for a cheap surf and yoga retreat.
+It’s also ideal if you’re looking for a cheap yoga surf retreat in Europe.

 (Related: Check out this guide to the 3 Most Beautiful Algarve Beaches) →